 Time to Talk Day is run by See Me in partnership with other anti-stigma partners across the UK and Ireland.

-Around [School/College/Youth Org name], you'll find posters and ideas on how to start your conversation.
+Around [education setting], you'll find posters and ideas on how to start your conversation.
 There is also information about how to support others, and where to go if you need support.

 Template email / intranet / Microsoft Teams post